Gabe-GGITNJ/Offline-Virt/README.md

 Once you add your baseline of software apps and set network settings.
 You start to see a noticeable size increase.
 This was something that I expected so there wasn't any suprises.

-* THe one suprise I didn't expect was the first drive I used crashed with plenty of storage space left.
+* The one suprise I didn't expect was the first drive I used crashed with plenty of storage space left.
   That's when I realized the crash occurred because of drive speed and the connection being used.
 Not because of space.

 What I did to overcome this hiccup is I selected another drive for configuration.
 It was a faster drive and used a USB 2.0 Connection.